aws-samples/terraform-aws-compute-optimizer/README.md

 ## Usage

-Update variables in dev.auto.tfvars as per the configuration required.
+Update the variables in `dev.auto.tfvars` file as per your requirement.

 ## Example output